 He wants to call his brother pussy-whipped, but his brother would pummel him.
 So he says it in his head: you’re pussy-whipped.
 Gabriel doesn’t reply.
 Still reading and staying put; sacrificing a summer abroad for snatch.
 Miles hums the melody to Batman aloud, while in his head he sings: Nana-nana-nana-nana, Snatchman.
 Snatchman.
 SNATCHMAN!
 What a word.
 Snatch.
 Like a latch, or something taken.
 He can’t get his mind around the lack of it, nothing but creases, a closed book.
 His brother knows a chapter or two, but won’t share the plot, instead smiling at him whenever he asks in a way that makes Miles feel doomed with virginity.
 Miles guesses snatch is something he won’t fall for until he tries it, and then be hooked.
 He’s heard that about heroin, too.

 He watches Gabriel refold the letter into thirds then put it aside and begin undressing.
 Gabriel pulls down a long loud zipper and steps from his work skin.
-Only four years separate the two of them but it might as well be ten, his brother’s adult body so unlike Miles’ hesitant musculature.
+Only four years separate the two of them but it might as well be ten, his brother’s adult body so unlike Miles’s hesitant musculature.
 Veins thick as pencils draw down to Gabriel’s wide ropey wrists, to his hand, a man’s hand now, that pulls the light’s chain and drops them into darkness with a click.

-Miles’ neurons punch through the darkness like an enormous Lite-Brite and the memory of an afternoon from last summer phosphoresces, as it has nearly every night for the past three hundred.
+Miles’s neurons punch through the darkness like an enormous Lite-Brite and the memory of an afternoon from last summer phosphoresces, as it has nearly every night for the past three hundred.
 He is back in Norway, scaling the granite peninsula that spills into the sea, searching for more remnant German bunkers from World War II.
 He sees a cove just beyond filled with sunbathers and the unexpected sight of topless women.
 From far-off, their nipples are like eyes that don’t yet see him approach.
 And though he’s shocked by the women already there—he feigns shell-collecting as he makes his way closer—it’s the still-clothed arrivals who force him into a crouch to hide his erection.
 The women appear from forest trails, their backpacks slung neatly over their shoulders, their shoes stepping over the flotsam of the last high tide as they find their own patch of beach and begin to undress.
-And it’s this, the reveal more than the revealed, that trips up Miles’ heart-rate and makes him nauseous.
+And it’s this, the reveal more than the revealed, that trips up Miles’s heart-rate and makes him nauseous.
 Needing distance, he turns and makes for the sea, his feet protesting as he leads them across the unhinged masses of mussel shells littering this area of the cove.
 Once submerged to his neck, he turns around and takes in a sight both unimaginable and seemingly illegal to view as a spectator.
 Breathless cleavage relaxes with quick mirrored bounces to reveal breasts like giant bowls of ice cream, nipples—some like pale limpets, some like sand dollars.
 For Miles, this cove, this nude beach, these women, are an unbelievable revelation.
 It’s like finding the Titanic.
 Every desire he’s ever felt drops away, humiliated by what he now has before him.
 He drinks in the gentle anatomy of women standing in the dancing shallows, their long hair like curtains, their body-hair frosted against sun-browned skin.
 He’s never before felt this thing that wags in him, that growls and slobbers as it extends into every limb.
 His hands are in his shorts when he sees a woman strip to tan lines, smooth skin marred only by the stubborn wrinkles left by elastic undergarments.
 The woman’s breasts sway perceptively with each step she takes into the sea, her bush his first sighting.
 He suddenly understands sinning.
-She’s in to her knees, then to her thighs, then embraces the sea as she eases into the unhurried rhythm of a breaststroke.
+She’s up to her knees, then to her thighs, then embraces the sea as she eases into the unhurried rhythm of a breaststroke.
 She is mature, he thinks—hearing the word in his head like his history teacher says it, ma-tour—perhaps thirty, and headed for him.
 She dives and is gone for the longest of seconds, then surfaces only a body’s length away.
 His blood burns.
 Rocket fuel.
 Even the sight of a woman’s wet hair does it for him.
 She spits twice, then says something which his weeks of Norwegian fail to grasp.
 Here, where voyeurism gives way to interaction, he has no words.
-They are both caught in the wake of a long-gone motor boat—she disappears behind a small wave, emerges, disappears, then stays.
+They are both caught in the wake of a long-gone motorboat—she disappears behind a small wave, emerges, disappears, then stays.
 He wants to say ja, but she doesn’t seem to be asking a question.
 Water empties from the hand she holds out to him, leaving behind a sea urchin searching the bed of her palm.
 She is giving it to him, but his hands are occupied.

 Here, lying in bed seasons later, Miles pauses the memory, even rewinds it a bit.
 Sensing what is to come he detours into fantasy—an imagined scene repeated so often it feels as true as the prologue.
 In it, he watches women as they help each other undress, or apply suntan oil, or catch a Frisbee.
 And just before sleep lures him and makes his thoughts crooked and thwarts his intentions, the women call him over and he walks to them, no longer twelve-years-old, but thirteen, a man and the only man there, fluent at whatever they might say or desire.
 He falls asleep then, safe from the memory of the woman rising before him.